themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

 Once these are in place, we'll be able to implement our uploading interface much quicker.
 First, let's hop over to Amazon and set up an account.

 #### Getting an account
 It's highly likely that you already have an Amazon account set up for personal purchases, but for managing services like S3, it's best if we create a separate account.
-Nothing _bad_ will happen, but if you're working with other people and they need access to your account, you wouldn't want them seeing your recent purchase of the [Saved by the Bell: The New Class](https://www.youtube.com/watch?v=TEFcfFUJVuk) box set, would you?
+Nothing _bad_ will happen if you don't create a separate account.
+But, if you're working with other people and they need access to your account, you wouldn't want them seeing your recent purchase of the [Saved by the Bell: The New Class](https://www.youtube.com/watch?v=TEFcfFUJVuk) box set, would you?
+Sorry, Robert Sutherland Telfer, you can't replace Zack Morris.

 <figure>
   <img src="http://cl.ly/image/2b3o0C1L2e2l/Image%202015-09-22%20at%202.38.38%20PM.png" alt="Entering payment information on Amazon.
 No such thing as a free lunch, eh Bezos?">